Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 Afterwards, head to Kasuga-taisha [Google Maps location] to marvel at the thousands of lanterns donated by worshippers that give the shrine its magical atmosphere.

-As you pass through Nara Park, watch out for the deer that freely roam the area.
+As you pass through Nara Park, watch out for the deer roaming the area freely.

 deer in nara park